ify47/Interactive-Rating-Component/README.md

-# Frontend Mentor - Advice Generator webapp
+# Frontend Mentor - Interactive Rating Component

 This project is a solution to the [Interactive Rating Component](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI) from Frontend Mentor.